-Knowing what to expect before you get started can make refinancing easier and faster.
-Here are seven steps to refinancing your home loan.
+Refinancing your mortgage can be time-consuming and expensive.
+Knowing what to expect before you get started can make the process easier and faster.

-Having so-so credit doesn’t mean you can’t refinance, but having good or excellent credit will help you get a lower interest rate for your new loan.
-That’s why it’s smart to review your credit reports before you apply.
-You can get free copies from the three major credit bureaus — Experian, Equifax and TransUnion — at least once every 12 months at AnnualCreditReport.com.
-If you find any mistakes, getting those corrected can boost your credit score and help you get a lower rate.
+Having so-so credit doesn’t mean you can’t refinance, but having good or excellent credit will get you a lower interest rate for your new loan.
+Review your credit reports before you apply.
+You are entitled to a free copy of your report every 12 months from each of the major credit bureaus — Experian, Equifax and TransUnion — at AnnualCreditReport.com.
+If you find any mistakes, get them corrected.
+That will boost your credit score.

 Get your free credit report and credit score today at Bankrate.com.

-Many banks, mortgage companies, credit unions and loan brokers can help you refinance, so it’s a good idea to shop around and talk to a few lenders before you pick one to work with.
-Choose someone who’s responsible, knowledgeable and patient about answering your questions about different loan programs.
-Getting a low rate is attractive, but it shouldn’t be the only reason you choose a lender.
+Many banks, mortgage companies, credit unions and loan brokers can help you refinance, so it’s a good idea to shop around and talk to a few lenders before you pick one.
+Choose someone who’s knowledgeable about different loan programs and patient in answering your questions.
+Getting a low rate shouldn’t be the only reason for choosing a lender.

 Ask your lender to help you decide whether to lock your rate or float your rate.
-If your rate’s locked, it shouldn’t change unless the terms of your new loan change.
+If your rate is locked, it won’t change unless the terms of the new loan change.
 If you let your rate float, it could end up being lower or higher.

 Use our mortgage refi calculator to help you decide whether refinancing is right for you.